IABTechLab/uid2docs/docs/guides/integration-javascript-client-side.md

 * A Subscription ID
 * A public key

-You'll have one set of these values for your publisher Integration environment, and a separate set for your production environment.
+You'll have one set of these values for your publisher integration environment, and a separate set for your production environment.

 To configure the SDK, call one of the following methods, with an object containing the **public key** and **Subscription ID** that you received during account setup, as well as the user's hashed or unhashed <Link href="../ref-info/glossary-uid#gl-dii">DII</Link> (email address or phone number):